zdharma-continuum/zinit/README.md

 takes control over completions of its plugins, simlinks them to `~/.zplugin/completions` and adds this directory to `$FPATH` when sourced.
 You manage those simlinks via commands starting with `c`: `csearch`, `clist`, `creinstall`, `cuninstall`, `cenable`, `cdisable`.
-All this brings order to `$FPATH`, there is only one directory there, and you can selectively disable and enable completions.
+All this brings order to `$FPATH`, there is only one directory there.
 Also, plugins aren't allowed to simply run `compdefs`.
 They will be run only after issuing `zplugin cdreplay`.
 To summarize:

 ```sh